 A survey of astronomy including history of astronomy, the solar system, galaxies, cosmology, and current topics.
 Several night observation sessions are held.
 Lecture and lab must be taken concurrently.
-Prerequisite: MATH 096 or better or appropriate placement.
+Prerequisite: grade of 2.0 or better in MATH 050, 060, 062, or 096.